 Do opposites attract, or attack?
 Part 1 of this post addressed the very important issue of differences between two people in a relationship.
-The conclusion of the article explained that it’s less about your differences, and more about your interactions about those differences.
+The conclusion of the article explained that it’s less about your differences and more about your interactions with those differences.

 Most likely, you fall into one of three kinds of communication styles:

 1. Avoidant.
 Because avoidant personalities see communication from an all-or-nothing perspective, differences are easier disregarded than dealt with.
 Also known as “people-pleasers,” avoiders would rather make peace than start a war, even at the expense of themselves.
 If differences do come up, they tend to turn into chameleons, adapting to the colors and desires of the people around them.
 For fear of confrontation or conflict, they tend to repress differences and stifle feelings for the sake of others.
 The ironic thing is, that these repressed needs and desires end up reaping temporary peace in the external world but sowing seeds of bitterness and anger within.
 With each repressed need and stuffed difference, avoidant communicators tend to slowly build up walls that prevent them from being real with the people around them—and usher them into a world of painful isolation.

 2. Aggressive.
 There is no room for differences in the world of an aggressive communicator.
 Aggression is a form of conflict management that steps on anyone and anything standing in its way.
 Rather than seeing the value in differences, it tries to overpower them due to personal insecurities.
 This dangerous bulldozer can manifest through negative words or even through harmful physical behaviors.
 At the root of aggression is a deficit in emotional management and a difficulty facing issues that require vulnerability.
 It’s a communication style that ultimately presses people down and pushes people away.